mui/material-ui/docs/data/joy/migration/new-theme.md

 <p class="description">This guide explains what's news in the default theme and how to migrate to it</p>

-Starting from v5.0.0-alpha.x, Joy UI's default theme has been restructured.
-Some tokens have been renamed, removed, and some have been added.
-This guide explains what's news in the default theme and how to migrate to it.
+With the introduction of v5.0.0-alpha.x, Joy UI's default theme went under significant restructuring and polishing.
+We've made several changes, including renaming, removing, and adding new tokens.
+This guide will walk you through the latest updates to the default theme and provide instructions for a smooth migration.

 ## Color